dveselov/termformat/README.md

 [1] Only decoding support
 [2] Only empty list
-[3] If you need to encode/decode more complex types (such as datetime objects and dictionaries), see [beretta](https://github.com/dieselpoweredkitten/beretta)
+[3] If you need to encode/decode more complex types (such as booleans, datetime objects and dictionaries), see [beretta](https://github.com/dieselpoweredkitten/beretta)